rajabishek/blogger/source/_posts/Snackbar-Android-Material-Design.md

     setSupportActionBar(toolbar);
 }
 ```
 Once you have set the content view you can get the reference of the coordinator layout.
 In the XML file on the frontend make sure that the coordinator layout has the xml attribute `android:id="@+id/coordinatorLayout"`.
 Here the coordinatorLayout field is a variable on the Activity class that is of type `android.support.design.widget.CoordinatorLayout`.
-You can even make this field as private as it will be used only inside this class.
+You can even make this field as private as it will be used only inside this class as shown above.

 Having a `CoordinatorLayout` in your view hierarchy allows Snackbar to enable certain features, such as swipe-to-dismiss and automatically moving of widgets like `FloatingActionButton`.
 Therefore always try using a `CoordinatorLayout` view group whenever working with material design components.